Brett Bodine Racing

-NASCAR Cup Series
+Cup Series

-Car No. 11 History
+Car No. 11 history

 Brett Bodine drove the 11 car for Junior Johnson in 1995 with Lowe's sponsorship and drove the car again with Lowe's sponsorship in 1996 as an owner/driver.
-Brett's team struggled with consistency that season but they did manage to finish 24th in the points standings, with one top ten.
+Brett's team struggled with consistency that season but they did manage to finish 24th in the points standings, with one top-ten.
 After the season, Lowe's left to sponsor the No. 31 at Richard Childress Racing and Bodine's sponsorship woes began.

 1997 saw Brett sign a long term sponsorship deal that would put Close Call Phone Cards on the car.
-The season started off well with Bodine achieving two top ten finishes in the first 9 races.
+The season started off well with Bodine achieving two top-ten finishes in the first nine races.
 However, just half-way into the season Close-Call stopped paying its sponsorship bills and Brett was forced to strip the decals off of his car.
 The car ran unsponsored for the remainder of the season and Bodine was forced to sell part of the team to Andy Evans, although he later re-acquired full interest.
 Bodine later accused Evans of trying to steal his team.